Paul S. Evans

 Paul was raised in British Columbia, a pastor’s son, and acquired a passion for the Bible early in life.
 Before teaching at the university level, he previously served in pastoral ministry in both Alberta and Ontario and continues to be enthusiastic about the Church and its mission.
 Paul frequently preaches in local churches in Hamilton and the Greater Toronto Area.

-- Chronicling the Chronicler (edited volume)
+- Orality Studies and the Chronicler

 Monograph The Invasion of Sennacherib in the Book of Kings: A Source-Critical and Rhetorical Study of 2 Kings 18-19.
 Supplements to Vetus Testamentum 125.
 Leiden: Brill, 2009.